Advance care planning

 - reviewing decisions

 A six step process for clinicians has been developed for carrying out advance care planning with patients.
 This process is not a single event—it is iterative and dynamic, and can evolve over time.
 Steps may need to be revisited, and how each step is implemented may vary depending on the person's needs, circumstances and the clinical environment and context.

-It is important to identify individuals who are most likely to benefit from advance care planning in order to commence care planning as early as possible.
 Any person can participate in advance care planning, even if they are healthy and otherwise well.
 However, there are key groups within the general population who may be broadly identified as benefiting from early advance care planning.
 This includes people of any age who:

 - are diagnosed with a life-limiting illness or disability

 - have multiple comorbidities and are at risk of deterioration

 - are living with chronic progressive deterioration of disease

 - are approaching the end of their life

 Queensland Health has developed a multidisciplinary ACP Quick Guide to support clinicians to identify patients who may benefit from advance care planning.

 Proactive assessment of medical and psychosocial factors in order to anticipate the person's needs can ensure appropriate and timely treatment, care and support is provided.
 This proactive focus optimises opportunities to provide care that is consistent with an individual’s goals, values, beliefs and preferences and can include an assessment of the person’s decision-making capacity.